jkim-ru/autolab-docker/README.md

 # Autolab + Docker

-This repo contains a `docker-compose.yml` file suitable for using with Docker.
+This repo contains a `docker-compose.yml` file suitable for deploying Autolab with Docker.
-The file expects the `autolab/Autolab` and `autolab/Tango` repositories to be cloned into this repo once you deploy it.

-For more information about using Docker to deploy Autolab, see the [Autolab wiki][autolab-wiki]
+The setup expects the `autolab/Autolab` and `autolab/Tango` repositories to be cloned into this repo eventually.
+For more information about using Docker to deploy Autolab, see the [Autolab wiki][autolab-wiki].

+## LICENSE

+Apache 2.0 License.
+See LICENSE.

 [autolab-wiki]: https://github.com/autolab/Autolab/wiki